 - The Vrbo mobile app offers the ability to reply to inquiries and provide a customized quote, even if you are using their API.
 Don't use this!
 It looks like it works... and it seems like it works, because the guest actually receives the quote and can accept it.
 But then - nothing.
 You don't get informed of the booking via the API, it just ghosts - the worst possible outcome for a guest.
 Don't fall for this apparently useful, but actually worse than useless, feature of the mobile app!

 What actually happens to these bookings is, they're handled via the old pre-API system.
-So if you still have your iCal calendar feeds connected, perhaps because of pre-existing bookings placed prior to activation of the API, this booking will appear in OwnerRez, and can be populated with data by Channel Bridge.
+It won't automatically appear in OwnerRez, but, if you know it exists, it can be brought in and populated with data by Channel Bridge.
 As with any other pre-API booking, Vrbo will handle all payments.

 - Some Premier Partners, unlike normal accountholders, receive real guest contact info on inquiries.
 When they are connected to an API, that function is turned off.
 That seems like a bug, and it is - but not the bug you think.
 As of February 2019, no premier partners were supposed to have access to contact info pre-bookings.
 The API has nothing to do with it.
 But it seems that some still do, Vrbo just hasn't noticed.
 When you connect the API, Vrbo staff check all your settings, and remove the access that shouldn't be there. :-(

 Having problems with your Vrbo API connection?
 Contact Vrbo PM Tech Support.

 Vrbo PM Support

 Contacted Vrbo PM Tech Support and still having trouble?
 Help us help you.
 When you contact us, be sure to include the following.

 - Your PM support job/case number